pmasschelier/pmasschelier.github.io/content/posts/nasm-preprocessor.md

 Writing assembly is a tedious work.

-Some common issue with assembly language programming are the lack of name for variables, the need to write the same assembly code repetitively (for instance function's prologue an epilogue), and the lack of data structures.
+My greatest issues with assembly language programming are the lack of names for local variables, the need to write the same assembly code repetitively (for instance function's prologue an epilogue) and the lack of data structures.
-These are three reason to learn a preprocessor language when you learn to write assembly and there could be a lot of others reasons like the need to adapt the code to the cpu features, or the need to generate large portions of code (like declaring an array of 1024 bytes filled with ones).
+These are three good reasons to learn a preprocessor language when you learn to write assembly and there could be a lot of others reasons like the need to adapt the code to the cpu features, or the need to generate large portions of code (like declaring an array of 1024 bytes filled with ones), etc.

 The goal of this post is to introduce you to the nasm preprocessor which is way more powerful than the C preprocessor.